Conflicts, Assortative Matching, and the Evolution of Signaling Norms

 \subsection{A Population with Signaling}

 In this section we consider a population that has signaling technology.
 We should emphasize that here we examine behavioral signaling that individuals can choose whether to opt into.
 Hence, the individuals make their decisions on signaling within each generation, while the genetically determined types evolve across generations.
 Let $K$ be the cost of signaling.
-We assume that the cost of signaling, $K$, is sufficiently costly such that that only high types can afford it.
-Formally, we require: We also only want to consider signals that are potentially incentive compatible for high types.
-That is, a high type receives a higher payoff by being matched with another high type even after paying the cost of signaling than it does by being matched with a low type:
+We assume that the cost of signaling, $K$, is sufficiently high such that only high types can afford it.
+Formally, we require:

+Inequality (\ref{IC1}) states that the payoff for a low type by being matched with another low type is larger than the benefit of adopting the signal, a higher payoff by being matched with a high type, minus the cost of signaling.
+We also only want to consider signals that are potentially incentive compatible for high types.
+That is, a high type receives a higher payoff by being matched with another high type, even after paying the cost of signaling, than it does by being matched with a low type: